ign5oc/Skid-list/README.md

  7: Junas: might not code best, but can code.

- 8: SendNudes: Way better than AirMarshal.
+ 8: SendNudes: Way better than AirMarshal at everything possible!

  9: AirMarshal: Codes